-Cryotherapy and cryosurgery is a process dating back to the 19th century, with local applications of cooling being used for pain control and to treat advanced cancers.
+Cryotherapy and cryosurgery date back to the 19th century, with local applications of cooling used for pain control and to treat advanced cancers.
 However the use of cold to treat different injuries and inflammation dates back to ancient Egyptians in 2500 BCE.

 The development of vacuum flasks to help facilitate storage of liquefied gases further progressed the process of cryotherapy, eventually leading to liquid carbon dioxide (-78.5℃) being used in the early 1900’s by Lortat-Jacobs and Solente in Paris to treat skin lesions and gynecological lesions.
 While this proved effective to treat these lesions, the adhesion of the applicator tip to the tissue and difficulty of removal lead to exploration of additional methods.
 This lead to liquid oxygen (-182.9℃) being developed with good results in treatment of dermatologic conditions, although its highly combustible nature limited its use.